Cat looking at an egg

 • Inflamed inner ears.

-If you’re planning to introduce eggs to your cat’s diet, it’s important to do this gradually alongside their normal food, and to keep a close eye on any physical reactions after eating.
-If you notice any of the allergy symptoms listed above, it’s important that you book a consultation with your veterinary and seek their advice as soon as possible.
+If you’re planning to introduce eggs to your cat’s diet, it’s important to do this gradually alongside their normal food and to keep a close eye on any physical reactions after eating.
+If you notice any of the allergy symptoms listed above, you must book a consultation with your veterinarian and seek their advice as soon as possible.

 Wrapping up